-20 Great Day Trips From New York City
+21 Great Day Trips From New York City

+You should do the same!
 If you have enough time, try one of the best hikes in upstate New York for the perfect remedy.
-However, if you only have a day to spare, these amazing day trips from New York City will give you a nice break from the buzz and constant motion of NYC.
-Some of these locations are more convenient when driving, but all can be accessed via public transportation.
+However, if you only have a day to spare, I have selected the most amazing day trips from New York City that will give you a nice break from NYC’s buzz and constant motion.

-Make sure to read my post The Best Things To Do In New York.
+Make sure to read my post, The Best Things To Do In New York.

 Day trips from New York City